Case ECS 02/15: North Macedonia / electricity

 The amendments to the Energy Law adopted in October 2014 deprive small businesses and all household customers of their right to purchase electricity directly from the supplier of their choice.
 Furthermore, making eligibility dependent on electricity consumption is non-compliant with the Treaty.

 Protecting customers from dramatic price increases is a legitimate aim that could be achieved through measures which are significantly less market distorting and in compliance with the Energy Community acquis.
 Eligibility has to be distinguished from price regulation and universal service provision might necessitate regulating the prices for certain categories of customers.
-The Secretariat is ready to assist FYR of Macedonia in rectifying the identified breaches of Energy Community law.
+The Secretariat is ready to assist North Macedonia in rectifying the identified breaches of Energy Community law.